shiva123-coder/one-stop-solution/README.md

   - I then checked all of my codes and logic and noticed [typo](static/images/valueerror1.jpg) on env.py file where I typed MONGO.URI instead of MONGO_URI, problem solved after i fixed this typo.

 - Browser threw werkzeug.routing.BuildError while I was initially testing my registration page, this took me a while to figure out as I couldn't spot any issue in my codes and neither any speeling error, however I have somehow spoted that there was [typo](static/images/typo1.jpg) on app.py file as I as missing @ symbol on my routing and this was causing an error which solved after I corrected this.

+- There was [TypeError](static/images/typeError1.jpg) shown on live browser and also on my terminal while I was testing my account.html page after writing python logic to app.py file. upon checking the error message I knew that this was related to app.py file and I started to run through logic on app.py file and found that I was missing to pass an argument inside the function while creating function for account.html page, issue ressolved once I passed an argument to the function.